Earth Overshoot Day 2019 is July 29, the earliest ever

 About Global Footprint Network

-Global Footprint Network, the host of Earth Overshoot Day, is an international sustainability organization that is helping the world to better manage its natural resources and respond to climate change.
+Global Footprint Network is an international sustainability organization that is helping the world live within the Earth’s means and respond to climate change.
 Since 2003 we’ve engaged with more than 50 countries, 30 cities, and 70 global partners to deliver scientific insights that have driven high-impact policy and investment decisions.
 Together, we’re creating a future where all of us can thrive within the limits of our one planet.

 Laetitia Mailhes (English & French) – France